On this page:

 Action A: STEM Partnerships Forum

 In 2017, the STEM Partnerships Forum was established as one of the key national collaborative actions under the National STEM School Education Strategy 2016-2026.
 Chaired by Dr Alan Finkel AO, Australia's Chief Scientist (at the time), the Forum brought together leaders from industry and education to facilitate a more strategic approach to school-based partnerships with businesses and industry across Australia in order to develop the engagement, aspiration, capability and attainment of students in STEM.

-The final report will be delivered to Education Council in mid-2018.
+The Forum Chair delivered a final report to Education Council (now Education Ministers Meeting) in April 2018.

 The report contains recommendations for industry, education and government and focuses on three key areas of work: